Electronics03/SNU_25_Internship/Final_Project_Implementation/Explanation/Approx_log2.md

 ## II.
 Operation Flow

-###

-To compute $\log_2x$, I use the formula [shown above](#i-approximation-fomular).
+To compute $\log_2x$, I use the formula [shown above](#i-approximation-formula).

+1. **Leading-One Detection**

-First, find the position of the first 1 in the input.
+    First, the position of the first 1 in the input is detected.
-This gives the value `count`, which represents how much input need to shift.
+    This position is denoted as `count`, representing how many bits the input needs to be shifted.
-In Verilog, this is implemented using a `casex` statement, which will be synthesized as a LUT.
+    In Verilog, this is implemented using a `casex` statement, which is synthesized as a LUT.

+2. **Normalization and Fraction Extraction**

-Next, I shift the input by `count` so that `1` moves to MSB.
+    Next, the input is left-shifted by `count` so that the leading 1 moves to the MSB (bit [15]).
-I remove this `1` (bit [15]) and take the next 10 bits ([14:5]) as the fractional part.
+    The leading 1 is then discarded, and the following 10 bits (bits [14:5]) are extracted as the fractional part.

-At the same time, I calculate the 6-bit integer part using count.
+3. **Integer Part Calculation**

-This is done by subtracting 5 from count, product -1 and converting the result to a 6-bit two’s complement number.
+    Simultaneously, the integer part is calculated by subtracting `5` from `count`, multiplying the result by `-1`, and converting it into a 6-bit two’s complement number.
-In Verilog, this is implemented using a `case` statement, which will be synthesized as a LUT.
+    This is implemented using a `case` statement in Verilog, which is synthesized as a LUT.

+4. **Final Approximation**

-Finally, I combine the integer part and the fractional part to get a 16-bit approximation of $\log_2x$.
+    Finally, the integer part and the fractional part are concatenated to form the 16-bit approximation of $\log_2 x$.

 ### Pseudo Code
 ```